peteqian/A-Star-CPP-Testing/README.md

 1. CMake and CMake tools via VSCode
 2. C/C++ (VSCode Extension)

-If you encounter errors with CMake path.
+If you encounter errors with CMake.
 Ensure your settings are correct, check main page of CMake via VSCode.
 Or, alternatively download from https://cmake.org/ and install into directory you can locate.

+Add to PATH the ```compiler/bin``` folder.
+Add to PATH the ```/path/to/your/cmake/bin``` folder.

 # Build set-up.
 ## Windows